Step by Step: Connect to WordPress Using C#

 }

-Example 3: Getting data
+Example 3: Getting Data

 var client = GetClient();

-var posts =await client.Posts.GetAll();
+var posts = await client.Posts.GetAll();

-//Getting one post
+// Getting one post

 var onePost = await client.Posts.GetByID(1);

-Please let me know if you have any dude.
+Please let me know if you have any questions.